sindresorhus/debounce/Readme.md

   Creates and returns a new debounced version of the passed function that will postpone its execution until after wait milliseconds have elapsed since the last time it was invoked.

-  Pass true for the `immediate` parameter to cause debounce to trigger the function on the leading instead of the trailing edge of the wait interval.
+  Pass true for the `immediate` parameter to cause debounce to trigger the function on the leading edge instead of the trailing edge of the wait interval.
 Useful in circumstances like preventing accidental double-clicks on a "submit" button from firing a second time.

 ## License